NextFlex Flexible Electronics Development

 Per GREEN DIARY, flexible and bendable displays by AU Optronics (AUO) build up 20-inch and 3-inch flexible e-papers.

 PowerFilm has developed a method to print roll-to-roll displays.
-The PowerFilm flexible display 278features an array of interconnected backplane transistors to realize the display.
+The PowerFilm flexible display features an array of interconnected backplane transistors to realize the display.
 The roll-to-roll displays from PowerFilm can be printed so like the newspapers.

 The major benefit of flexible e-paper is that it is eco-friendly as it has potential to replace newspapers, magazines and books.
-Disadvantage is that may not be able to watch contents in full colors on e-papers.279
+Disadvantage is that may not be able to watch contents in full colors on e-papers.

 LG Roll Up Display Screen that can be rolled up like a newspaper opens the door for form factors you probably can’t even imagine right now, and it’s exciting to say the least.